john-winko/Digital-Kitchen/Notes.md

 # In progress
 - Start working api calls from backend (send cached json for first result, api calls if there are parameters)
 - Add 2nd Api
+- Add serializer for Url and Tasty apis

 # Backlog
 - Create logo for navbar